 Processing of Donated Credits

 Employees who wish to donate vacation accruals to a recipient must complete a Leave Donation Form.
 Human Resource Management will determine whether the employee to whom credits have been donated is eligible, provided the recipient is employed at Buffalo State.
-If the recipient is employed at another SUNY campus, the College's Payroll Office will verify the recipient's status with their facility's payroll office.
+If the recipient is employed at another SUNY campus, the Payroll Office will verify the recipient's status with their facility's payroll office.

 When an employee receives donated credits from several donors, one day is deducted from each donor at a time.
 If the donor's total donation has not been exhausted by the time the recipient returns to work, the unused vacation will be restored to the donor.